kekyo/RelaxVersioner/README.md

 ## History

+* 3.7.0:
+  * CLI now supports custom bracket specification.
+* 3.6.0:
+  * Plain text output format on CLI can now be specified
+  * Plain text on CLI can now be output to standard output.
+  * Added replace mode on CLI.
+  * Simplified the CLI version options to work with fewer specifications.
 * 3.5.0:
   * Added for specify the format of plain text output.
   * Plain text can now be output to standard output.